-There are just as many training courses to access it.
-The sites of theANEFA or from VITIJOB provide good information on the different training courses and their opportunities.
+The training courses to access them are just as numerous.
+The sites of theAWSA or of VITIJOB are well informed about the various training courses and their opportunities.

 The wine worker maintains the vineyard.
-He is in charge of the work in the vineyard: pruning, trellising and green work.
-It may be accompanied by the tractor worker who carries out the mechanized work: tillage, spreading, but also the adjustment and maintenance of the equipment.
+He carries out work in the vineyard: pruning, trellising and green work.
+It can be accompanied by the tractor worker which carries out the mechanised work: tillage, spreading, but also adjustments and maintenance of the equipment.

-In the cellar, the wine merchant is involved in all winemaking operations: from the entry of the grapes to bottling.
-It is framed by the cellar master which follows the entire vinification and maturing process.
-The latter is in charge of the cellar.
-It manages seasonal workers, ensures compliance with safety and hygiene standards, guarantees equipment and manages stocks of oenological products.
+In the basement, the cellar master is involved in all the winemaking operations: from grape entry to bottling.
+It is supervised by the cellar master which follows the whole process of vinification and maturing.
+The latter is the person in charge of the winery.
+He manages the seasonal workers, ensures compliance with safety and hygiene standards, is the guarantor of the equipment and manages the stocks of oenological products.

 Manon (Les Grappes)